Why switch to an electric car?

 So instead of CO2 and pollution from exhausts will just swap it for CO2 and pollution from power stations?

 This old chestnut has been pushed around by supporters of the fossil fuel industry for a decade or so.
-There are even a couple of bits of research that by supporters of diesel cars that suggest they produce less.
-I would recommend a look at the Research from Transport and Environment on whether EVs, diesels or petrol cars produce less CO2 over their lifetime including from battery manufacture.
+There are even a couple of bits of research that by supporters of diesel cars that suggest they produce less CO2 than EV’s.
+I would recommend a look at the independent Research from Transport and Environment on whether EVs, diesels or petrol cars produce less CO2 over their lifetime including from battery manufacture.
 EV’s produce 27% less CO2 even in a country like Poland where a lot of electricity is from Coal.
 In the UK coal is down to around 2% and gas usage is falling as increasing amounts of our power from from offshore wind and solar.
-Currently an EV charging on UK electricity will produce 62% less CO2 and it will get lower every year as CO2 in UK the energy falls further.
+Currently an EV charging on UK electricity will produce 62% less CO2 over it’s lifetime than a petrol or diesel car and it will get lower every year as CO2 in UK the energy falls further.